Outlining a Novel: Is it Really Necessary? By Tess GerritsenJun 19, 2022

 That’s the message I hope you’ll all take to heart: There’s no wrong way to write a book.
 Outlining a novel isn’t the key to its success – or the guarantee of its failure.

 If your process works for you, no matter how crazy it may seem, just accept it.
 Embrace it.

 And keep writing.

-Tess Gerritsen will be joining us as our guest for a live Q&A session open to all members of The Novelry on July 11th 2022.
+Tess Gerritsen joined us for a live Q&A session with members of The Novelry.
 When you join us for a course, you can join us as a member and enjoy our resources, live weekly writing classes, and special guest sessions with bestselling authors, literary agents and publishing professionals.

 Internationally bestselling author